Minimizing convex quadratic with variable precision conjugate gradients: Analysis of inexact CG

+Thus, if (\ref{resconds}) holds, the quadratic at $x_k$ is within a factor $(1-\epsilon)$ of its minimal value.
+Additionally, because $q(x_0)=0$,

-Thus the decrease in the quadratic $q$ obtained at $x_k$ is at least $(1-\epsilon)$ times the maximum obtainable decrease.
-This is exactly the type of result we wish if we are to terminate the quadratic minimization, for instance in a trust-region context (see \cite[Theorem~6.3.5]{ConnGoulToin00}).
-Because we expect FOM or CG to make $r_k$ small eventually, the rest of the section is now devoted to analyzing how to enforce the part of \req{resconds} related to the residual gap, that is the condition that $\normAi{r_k - r(x_k)}\leq \frac{\sqrt{\epsilon}}{2} \normAi{b}$.
+Thus, if (\ref{resconds}) holds, the decrease of the quadratic $q(x)$ obtained at $x_k$ is at least $(1-\epsilon)$ times the maximum obtainable decrease.
+This is exactly the type of result required to terminate the minimization in a trust-region context (see \cite[Theorem~6.3.5]{ConnGoulToin00}).

+We assume that CG makes $\Vert r_k\Vert_{A^{-1}}$ small eventually, which it is not guaranteed for the inexact CG.
+However, if we introduce a reorthogonalization step on the internally-recured residuals, then $r_k$ becomes zero after at most $n$ steps.
+The rest of this paper is devoted to analyzing how to enforce the part of~(\ref{resconds}) related to the residual gap, that is, the condition $\normAi{r(x_k) - r_k}\leq \frac{\sqrt{\epsilon}}{2} \normAi{b}$.
+Because this last condition measures the residual gap in the $A^{-1}$-norm (i.e.\ a norm in the dual space), it is natural to use the $A$-norm in the primal space and the primal-dual matrix norm defined by